Fort Yellowstone

 Text-to-speech Audio

-During the next 30 years, barracks, a guard post, a hospital, post office, canteen (cafeteria of sorts), engineer's office, a chapel and officer's quarters (and more) were constructed to the ever-expanding Fort Yellowstone.
+Facilities built on site are barracks, a guard post, a hospital, a post office, a mess hall/cafeteria, an engineer's office, a chapel, and officer's quarters.
 Since troops needed to be out to cover more than the Mammoth Hot Springs area and the now North Entrance, more facilities were needed for the rest of the park.
 They built remote buildings such as soldier stations near the other park entrances, on various mountain tops, and in valleys and canyons.
-The soldiers also served as park rangers.
+The soldiers also served as park rangers to better help conserve the park.
+During its years in managing the park, the War Department established fisheries, protected the wildlife, and developed wilderness safety protocols.
+The army was praised for their environmental friendliness and efforts to preserve wildlife.

 Sources